-The GSC's mission is to drive success for KPMG's global

-network of Audit practices through collaboration, innovation and technology.

-The GSC develops, maintains and deploys KPMG's audit methodology and technology- based tools used by KPMG audit professionals to facilitate effective and efficient audits.
-With three global locations, one in each region, the GSC Audit team is made up of professionals with backgrounds in audit, IT, data science, mathematics, statistics, and more from around the world who bring diverse experience and innovative ways of thinking to further evolve KPMG's audit capabilities.
+The KGSG's mission is to drive success for KPMG's global network of Audit practices through collaboration, innovation and technology.
+The KGSG develops, maintains and deploys KPMG's global audit methodology and technology-based tools used by KPMG audit professionals to facilitate effective and efficient audits.
+With three global locations, one in each region, the KGSG Audit team is made up of professionals with backgrounds in audit, IT, data science, mathematics, statistics, and more from around the world who bring diverse experiences and innovative ways of thinking to further evolve KPMG's audit capabilities.